Joseon: House of Yi

-This compilation photo, taken about 1915, shows the following royal family members, from left: Yi Kang, Prince Imperial Ui, the 6th son of Gojong; Yi Cheok, Emperor Sunjong, the 2nd son and the last monarch of Korea; Yi Un, Prince Imperial Yeong, the 7th son; Gojong, the Retired Emperor; Empress Yun, wife of Sunjong; Lady Kim, Consort Princess Imperial Ui, wife of Prince Imperial Ui; and Yi Geon, the eldest son of Prince Ui.
-The seated child in the front row is Princess Deokhye, Gojong's 5th daughter and youngest (14th) child.
-(This is a compilation of individual photographs since the Japanese did not allow them to be in the same room at the same time, and some were forced to leave Korea).
+The royal family members in 1915, from left: Yi Kang, Prince Imperial Ui; Yi Cheok, Emperor Sunjong; Yi Un, Prince Imperial Yeong; Gojong; Empress Yun; Lady Kim, Consort Princess Imperial Ui; and Yi Geon.
+The child in the front row is Princess Deokhye.
+This is a compilation of individual photographs, since the Japanese did not allow them to be in the same room at the same time, and some were forced to leave Korea.

 The following is a simplified relation of Joseon royalty (Korean Imperial Family) during the late period of the dynasty: